 - Keynote speech

 Further support could also involve the global GREAT Britain Campaign, through branding and marketing support.
 This campaign showcases the best of what the UK has to offer to inspire the world and encourages people to visit, do business, invest and study in the UK.
 It is the Government’s most ambitious international promotional campaign ever, uniting the efforts of the public and private sector to generate jobs and growth for Britain.
-The campaign has already secured confirmed economic returns of £3.4bn for the UK.

 We welcome other suggestions from your organisation on the advocacy support that you think would either help to win an international business event for the UK, or increase the international profile and attendance of a business event already held in the UK.

 - To increase the chances of winning future business events by receiving Government support in your bids

 - To grow attendance or win an event by promoting the UK as host destination for your future business events

 - To promote your events and welcome delegates in the UK